U.S. Airline Pet Policy Guide: Fly With Your Pets Stress-Free

 Service Animals

-Service dogs that are at least 4 months old fly free on United with a complete DOT Service Animal Form at least 48 hours before check-in.
+Service dogs at least 4 months old fly free on United with a complete DOT Service Animal Form at least 48 hours before check-in.

 For additional information, explore the airline’s Traveling With Pets page.

-Choosing an airline that will not only accommodate your pet but also meet their needs can feel like a huge undertaking, especially if you want to fly your pet in cargo.
-Although many American airlines don’t allow it, cargo is often the safest, most efficient way to get a pet to its destination.
+Choosing an airline that will accommodate your pet and meet their needs can feel like a huge undertaking, especially if you want to fly your pet in cargo.

-If you’re not sure of the best route for you and your pet, we can help.
-We can handle everything from booking the best itinerary with the fewest layovers to easing worries about anxious pets.
+If you’re not sure of the best route for you and your pet, Tailwind can help.
+Our experts handle everything from booking the best itinerary with the fewest layovers to easing worries about anxious pets.
+Tailwind has experience handling domestic and international pet shipments, including destinations like Australia, Japan, and the United Kingdom.